gscales/Exch-Rest/HowCanIExamples.md

     Get-EXRWellKnownFolder -FolderName Inbox | Select displayName,totalItemCount,FolderSize

-How can I Mark the last email in the Focused Inbox as Read
+How can I mark the last email in the Focused Inbox as Read

     Get-EXRLastInboxEmail -Focused | Invoke-EXRMarkEmailAsRead